textproclab/run/README.md

 Hopper using SLURM to reserve nodes and GNU parallel to assign file names to the nodes and enable resuming interrupted jobs.

+This set up is best for when jobs are longer and need to be distributed across multiple nodes.
+If it's possible to run all jobs on a single node using `parallel`, this may be faster as it won't involve the overhead of establishing `ssh` connections.

 ## Use